 Schaefer's by-now-notorious 2005 paper was — ere mirthful April Fool's Day collapse — touted as the 1st (convincing-to-archons) proof of Hipparchos' authorship of the Ancient Star Catalog; this, despite the previous existence (since Tycho) of multiple reliable proofs of the point, to the near-unanimous satisfaction of 4 centuries of astronomers.

-To set all this in perspective: Jones 2002 p.17 explains-away the non-fit of his SOLE attempted match as due to trigonometric “imprecisions”, evidently seeing no significance — not to mention humor — in such patent dodgeball, when competing with a SIMPLER theory that scores over a DOZEN matches without any recourse to such convenient excuses for non-match.
+To set all this in perspective: Jones 2002 p.17 explains-away the non-fit of his attempted derivation of the origin of obliquity ε 23°51'20" as due to trigonometric “imprecisions”, evidently seeing no significance — not to mention humor — in such patent dodgeball, especially when competing with a SIMPLER theory that scores over a DOZEN on-the-nose klimata-fits without any recourse to such convenient excuses for non-match.

 Let's be clear about this: there is no harm and much benefit in attacking by looking for an alternate theory, especially when entertaining in-passing such an imaginatively exploratory one as we see in Jones 2002 (though its untenability should have been obvious long before publication).
 Indeed, Jones & Duke assisted DR magnificently, by finding a valid alternate theory, displacing an invalid 1987 DR theory.
 The problem here is the failure to own up when it is one's own attack that is invalid — and in this case assists in postponing immortal credit to a highly eminent fellow philologist.

-Since Jones 2002 could show zero predictive hits (vs a flock for Diller), what was the point of publishing it?
-The paper too closely resembles classic Muffia try-anything sand-in-eyes harassment (of non-Muffia scholarship) to permit our avoidance of such an otherwise-uncomfortable question.]
+Since Jones 2002 could show only helter-skelter predictive hits on klimata (vs all klimata for Diller), what was the point of publishing it?
+The paper too closely resembles classic Muffia try-anything sand-in-eyes harassment (of non-Muffia scholarship) to permit our avoidance of such an otherwise-uncomfortable question.

 Though having written his above-cited prominent 2002 paper on